wp-plugins/juiz-last-tweet-widget/readme.txt

 3. Juiz Last Tweet with avatar displayed and custom CSS
 4. Juiz Last Tweet with avatar and action links displayed
 5. The new admin page for 1.2.0 (translators are welcome :p)
+6. The new color picker feature!

 == Frequently Asked Questions ==

-Full documentation in the plugin folder ! (documentation.html) Or here: [Documentation](http://creativejuiz.fr/blog/doc/juiz-last-tweet-widget-documentation.html)
+Full documentation in the plugin folder! (documentation.html) Or here: [Documentation](http://creativejuiz.fr/blog/doc/juiz-last-tweet-widget-documentation.html)

 = The Twitter Bird image doesn't appear!
 What's happened? =